Paradoxical Undercurrents of Christianity

 Greatness is Found in Humility.

-This scripture is a profound view of how God deals with humanity.
-Those who believe, who have faith and have accepted God’s truth will receive more of his enlightenment, illumination, and revelation.
-But those who do not believe, who have rejected Jesus and the word of God, from them any light they may have will be taken away.
-The longer you refuse Jesus Christ, the deeper your pit of darkness becomes.
+This scripture offers a profound perspective on how God interacts with humanity.
+Those who believe, have faith, and accept God’s truth will receive greater enlightenment, illumination, and revelation.
+Conversely, those who do not believe and have rejected Jesus will find that any light they possess will be taken away.
+The longer you refuse Jesus Christ, the more you will be given over to a reprobate, profane, and perverted mind, and the deeper your pit of darkness becomes.

 A Quote from Tozer.

-The Christian is or should be, distinctly different from a person without Christ.
+Christians are or should be, distinctly different from people without Christ as they live these paradoxes.
 I love this from A.W.
 Tozer’s book The Root of the Righteous:

 We can afford to wait.”